Dianeod/docs/docs/ml/toolkit/utils.md

 Syntax: `.ml.util.stdscaler[x]`

+Where

-Where `x` is a numerical table, matrix or list, returns a table where each column has undergone a standard scaling given as `(x-avg x)%dev x`.
+-   `x` is a numerical table, matrix or list

+returns a table where each column has undergone a standard scaling given as:

+ `(x-avg x)%dev x`

 ```q
 q)n:5